MusicLang/musiclang/documentation/usage/user_guide.rst

 - with _ (underscores) instead of spaces.
 - In lowercase
+- You can use any instruments starting by ``drums`` for your drums parts.

 .. note:: To specify the part number of an instrument you can use the __<part_idx> notation.
 For example ``violin__0`` means the part 0 of the violin instrument.
 All the instruments will be associated with a part number even if you don't specify it.

 Output a musiclang score into another format